The Irish Times

-The paper's most prominent columnists include writer and arts commentator Fintan O'Toole and satirist Miriam Lord.
+The paper's notable columnists have included writer and arts commentator Fintan O'Toole and satirist Miriam Lord.
 The late Taoiseach Garret FitzGerald was once a columnist.
+Michael O'Regan was the Leinster House correspondent for more than 30 years.
 Senior international figures, including Tony Blair and Bill Clinton, have written for its op-ed page.

-Its most prominent columns have included the political column Backbencher, by John Healy, Drapier (an anonymous piece produced weekly by a politician, giving the 'insider' view of politics), Rite and Reason (a weekly religious column, edited by Patsy McGarry, the religious affairs editor) and the long-running An Irishman's Diary.
-An Irishman's Diary was written by Patrick Campbell in the forties (under the pseudonym "Quidnunc"); by Seamus Kelly from 1949 to 1979 (also writing as "Quidnunc"); and more recently by Kevin Myers.
+Its most prominent columns have included the political column Backbencher, by John Healy; Drapier (an anonymous piece produced weekly by a politician, giving the 'insider' view of politics); Rite and Reason (a weekly religious column, edited by Patsy McGarry, the religious affairs editor); and the long-running An Irishman's Diary.
+An Irishman's Diary was written by Patrick Campbell in the forties (under the pseudonym "Quidnunc"); by Seamus Kelly from 1949 to 1979 (also writing as "Quidnunc"); and in the early 2000s by Kevin Myers.
 After Myers' move to the rival Irish Independent, An Irishman's Diary has usually been the work of Frank McNally.
 On the sports pages, Philip Reid is the paper's golf correspondent.

 One of its most popular columns was the biting and humorous Cruiskeen Lawn satire column written, originally in Irish, later in English, by Myles na gCopaleen, the pen name of Brian O'Nolan (Brian Ó Nualláin) who also wrote books using the name Flann O'Brien.
-Cruiskeen Lawn is an anglicised spelling of the Irish words crúiscín lán, meaning 'little full jug'.
+Cruiskeen Lawn is an anglicised spelling of the Irish words crúiscín lán, meaning "little full jug".
 Cruiskeen Lawn made its debut in October 1940, and appeared with varying regularity until O'Nolan's death in 1966.

 History

-Origins
+Origins in 19th century

-The first appearance of a newspaper using the name The Irish Times occurred in 1823, but this closed in 1825.
-The title was revived—initially as a thrice-weekly publication but soon becoming a daily—by a 22-year-old army officer, Lawrence E. Knox (later known as Major Lawrence Knox), with the first edition being published on 29 March 1859.
-It was founded as a moderate Protestant newspaper, reflecting the politics of Knox, who envisaged it as a "new conservative daily newspaper".
+A newspaper entitled The Irish Times was founded in 1823, but this closed in 1825.
+The title was revived decades later by Lawrence E. Knox, (later known as Major Lawrence Knox), a 22-year-old army officer.
+Initially he published thrice-weekly publication but soon shifted to a daily newspaper; the first edition was published on 29 March 1859.
+He founded it as a moderate Protestant newspaper, reflecting his politics.
+Knox envisaged it as a "new conservative daily".
 Its headquarters were at 4 Lower Abbey Street in Dublin.
 Its main competitor in its early days was the Dublin Daily Express.

-The Arnotts

-After Knox's death in 1873, the paper was sold to the widow of Sir John Arnott, a Member of Parliament (MP), a former Lord Mayor of Cork and owner of Arnotts, one of Dublin's major Department stores.
+After Knox's death in 1873, the paper was sold to the widow of Sir John Arnott, a Member of Parliament (MP), a former Lord Mayor of Cork, and owner of Arnotts, one of Dublin's major department stores.

 The sale, for £35,000, led to two major changes.
-Its headquarters was shifted to 31 Westmoreland Street, remaining in buildings on or near that site until 2005.
-Its politics also shifted dramatically, becoming predominantly Unionist in outlook, and it was closely associated with the Irish Unionist Alliance.
+Arnott shifted the headquarters to 31 Westmoreland Street; the newspaper operated from this area until 2005.
+Its politics shifted dramatically, and it became predominantly Unionist in outlook.
+It was closely associated with the Irish Unionist Alliance.
 The paper, along with the Irish Independent and various regional papers, called for the execution of the leaders of the failed 1916 Easter Rising.